Northwestern University Law Review: History

 The Northwestern University Law Review was founded in 1906 by a faculty vote as the Illinois Law Review.
 It is the seventh oldest surviving law review in the United States, and only the second notable law review established outside the Northeast (Michigan Law Review having been established in 1902).
 Initially, the Law Review was run by the faculty with students only allowed limited roles as associate editors.
 By 1932, full editorial control of Northwestern's law review had been handed over to the students.

 At the journal's founding John Henry Wigmore, the first full-time Dean of Northwestern Law School, was a frequent contributor.
 Wigmore penned "adversarial editorials that directly addressed the U.S. Supreme Court of the United States and the 'cowardly' members of the Chicago Bar Association."
 It has been suggested that Wigmore was motivated to help found a journal after his experience "at Harvard Law School during 1887 and [as a member] of the first editorial board of the Harvard Law Review."

 In 1952, the journal was renamed to Northwestern University Law Review although the existing volume number was retained.

-Colloquy
+Symposium

+In addition to individual contributions, the Law Review has a history of special symposium issues on a broad range of topics.